TomasMendozaHN/YZU_smart_robot/README.md

     https://drive.google.com/file/d/1s02V8NMhNPtBrqPgOX9J0mI5c-nGsmkz/view?usp=sharing

 3. You need to have a pretrained mlagents model inside the "Files" folder.

+    By Default, there's a model pretrained by our Master Student George.

     *To know how to get mlagents to output a trained model to pytorch rather than ONNX, check the html file inside this repository.*

 4. Run the file you want.